Zero paid placements. No brand can pay to rank higher on Simscanner.

 Direct answer

-The strongest travel eSIM for Poland is whichever brand rides Orange, Play, Plus or T-Mobile with the broadest verified coverage for your route, honest fair use terms, working hotspot, and EU roaming that keeps one plan alive across Germany, the Czech Republic and the wider EU.
+HelloRoam is Simscanner's top-ranked travel eSIM for Poland, with the cheapest sourced entry we tracked from $2.84.
 Note one local wrinkle: Poland enforces mandatory prepaid SIM registration, so a physical local SIM needs your passport at the counter, while a pre-bought travel eSIM sidesteps that desk.
 Coverage runs strong across Warsaw, Krakow, Gdansk and Wroclaw.
 Weigh the brands in the ranking below.

 The ranking